-9.SYNTHESIS WITHIN LINES OF EVIDENCE
+9. SYNTHESIS WITHIN LINES OF EVIDENCE

-For the purposes of this assessment, evidence synthesis and integration are considered distinct, but related processes.
+The evidence synthesis provides the foundation for evidence integration, which is a distinct, but related, process described in Section 10.
 The syntheses of separate lines of evidence (i.e., human, animal, and mechanistic evidence) described in this section will directly inform the integration across the lines of evidence to draw overall conclusions for each of the assessed human health effects (described in Section 10).
 The phrase "evidence integration" used here is analogous to the phrase "weight of evidence" used in some other assessment processes (EFSA, 2017; U.S. EPA, 2017; NRC, 2014; U.S. EPA, 2005a).

+For each potential health hazard or smaller subset of related outcomes, EPA separately synthesizes the available phenotypic human and animal evidence pertaining to that potential health effect.
+Mechanistic evidence is also considered in targeted analyses conducted before, during, and after developing syntheses of the phenotypic human and animal evidence.
+The results of the mechanistic analyses are used to inform key uncertainties, depending on the extent and nature of the human and animal evidence (see Sections 9.2 and 10).
+Thus, apart from the predefined mechanistic analyses, the human and animal evidence syntheses (or the lack of phenotypic data in humans and animals) help determine the approach to be taken in synthesizing the available mechanistic evidence.
+In this way, the mechanistic synthesis might range from a high-level summary (or detailed analysis) of potential mechanisms of action to specific, focused questions needed to address key uncertainties unaddressed by the phenotypic human and animal evidence (e.g., shape of the dose-response curve at low doses, applicability of the animal evidence to humans, addressing susceptible populations).
-8 For each potential health hazard or smaller subset of related outcomes, EPA will separately 9 synthesize the available human and animal health effect evidence.
-Mechanistic evidence is also 10 considered, although the specific analytical approach is targeted to the assessment needs 11 depending on the extent and nature of the human and animal evidence (see Sections 9.2 and 10).
-12 Each synthesis will be written to provide a summary discussion of the available evidence that may 13 suggest causation adapted from considerations for causality introduced by Austin Bradford Hill 14 (Hill, 1965): consistency, exposure-response relationship, strength of the association, temporal 15 relationship, biological plausibility, coherence, and "natural experiments" in humans [(U.S. EPA, 16 2005a, 1994); see Table 15].
-Importantly, the evidence synthesis process explicitly considers and 17 incorporates the conclusions from the individual study evaluations (see Section 6).
-18 Data permitting, the syntheses will also discuss analyses relating to potential susceptible 19 populations9.
-These analyses will be based on knowledge about the health outcome or organ 20 system affected, demographics, genetic variability, life stage, health status, behaviors or practices, 21 social determinants, and exposure to other pollutants (see Table 16).
-This information will be used 22 to describe potential susceptibility among specific populations or subgroups in a separate section 23 (see Section 10.3) summarizing across lines of evidence and hazards to inform hazard identification

-24 and dose-response analyses.
+Each synthesis provides a summary discussion of the available evidence that addresses considerations regarding causation.
+These considerations are adapted from considerations for causality introduced by Austin Bradford Hill (Hill, 1965): consistency, exposure-response relationship, strength of the association, temporal relationship, biological plausibility, coherence, and "natural experiments" in humans [(U.S. EPA, 2005a, 1994); see Table 17].
+Importantly, the evidence synthesis process explicitly considers and incorporates the conclusions from the individual study evaluations (see Section 6).

+Data permitting, the syntheses will also discuss analyses relating to potential susceptible populations15.
+These analyses will be based on knowledge about the health outcome or organ system affected, demographics, genetic variability, life stage, health status, behaviors or practices, social determinants, and exposure to other pollutants (see Table 18).
+This information will be used to describe potential susceptibility among specific populations or subgroups in a separate section (see Section 10.3) summarizing across lines of evidence and hazards to inform hazard identification and dose-response analyses.

-9Various terms have been used to characterize populations that may be at increased risk of developing health effects from exposure to environmental chemicals, including "susceptible," "vulnerable," and "sensitive."
+15Various terms have been used to characterize populations that may be at increased risk of developing health effects from exposure to environmental chemicals, including "susceptible," "vulnerable," and "sensitive."
 Further, these terms have been inconsistently defined across the scientific literature.
 The term susceptibility is used in this protocol to describe populations at increased risk, focusing on biological (intrinsic) factors, as well as social and behavioral determinants that can modify the effect of a specific exposure.
 However, certain factors resulting in higher exposures to specific groups (e.g., proximity, occupation, housing) may not be analyzed to describe potential susceptibility among specific populations or subgroups.

-Table 15.
-Information most relevant to describing primary considerationsinforming causality during evidence syntheses
+Table 17.
+Information most relevant to describing primary considerations informing causality during evidence syntheses